 The DBA decides to recover up to the time right before the Drop Table command was issued at 8:00 P.M.
 The DBA also wants to recover the transactions that occurred to the remaining tables from the time after the Orders table was dropped, and up until the end of the backed-up Binary Logs.
-This decision ensures that he has recovered as many of the transactions as feasible, in addition to recovering the dropped table.
-Therefore, the following phases would be performed:
+This decision ensures that he has

-- 1 Select the Full Backup performed Sunday night: On the Create Restore Job-Choose Saveset page, the DBA selects the backup saveset that corresponds to Sunday's Full Backup. - 2 Leave all restore-related Options at their default: None of these options are used. - 3 Submit the job, and wait for it to complete.
+- Select the Full Backup performed Sunday night: On the Create Restore Job-Choose Saveset page, the DBA selects the backup saveset that corresponds to Sunday's Full Backup. - 2 Leave all restore-related Options at their default: None of these options are used. - 3 Submit the job, and wait for it to complete.